stefanodongowski/FanzPlay/README.md

 ```firebase emulators:start```
 3. Open a separate terminal and run the tests:
 ```npm test```
+4. Restart the emulators each time you test

 ## Linting
 Before merging your branch, be sure to lint the code by running